midoxc/8415_Project/README.md

 # 8415_Project
-Project for LOG8415
+Final Project for LOG8415

 # setup instuctions
 ## mysql-server setup instruction for cluster
-After running the cluster.py script, run these commands on the master and each worker node to install mysql-server on them:
+After running the cluster.py script, run these commands on the master and each worker node to install mysql-server on them.
 ```
 cd ~
 wget https://dev.mysql.com/get/Downloads/MySQL-Cluster-7.6/mysql-cluster_7.6.6-1ubuntu18.04_amd64.deb-bundle.tar